 The underwriters and the representatives are collectively referred to as the "underwriters" and the "representatives," respectively.
 The underwriters may offer and sell the shares through certain of their affiliates or other registered broker-dealers or selling agents.
 The underwriters are offering the shares of common stock subject to their acceptance of the shares from us and subject to prior sale.
-The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the shares of common stock offered by this prospectus are subject to the approval of certain legal matters by their counsel and to certain other conditions.
-The underwriters are obligated to take and pay for all of the shares of common stock offered by this prospectus if any such shares are taken.
+The underwriting agreement provides that the obligations of the several underwriters to pay for and accept delivery of the shares of common stock offered by this prospectus are subject to their and pay for all of the shares of common stock offered by this prospectus if any such shares are taken.
 However, the underwriters are not required to take or pay for the shares covered by the underwriters' option described below.

-The underwriters initially propose to offer part of the shares of common stock directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers at the public offering price less a concession not to exceed \$0.73125 per share.
+The underwriters initially propose to offer part of the shares of common stock directly to the public at the offering price listed on the cover page of this prospectus and part to certain dealers at the public offering price less a concession not to exceed \$ per share.
 After the initial offering of the shares of common stock, the offering price and other selling terms may from time to time be varied by the representatives.
 The offering of the shares by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.

-The selling stockholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 1,275,000 additional shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
+The selling stockholders have granted to the underwriters an option, exercisable for 30 days from the date of this prospectus, to purchase up to 1,200,000 additional shares of common stock at the public offering price listed on the cover page of this prospectus, less underwriting discounts and commissions.
 To the extent the option is exercised, each underwriter will become obligated, subject to certain conditions, to purchase about the same percentage of the additional shares of common stock as the number listed next to the underwriter's name in the preceding table bears to the total number of shares of common stock listed next to the names of all underwriters in the preceding table.